-Faculty will consult CSUCI Nursing Program Administrative Support as to the current contractual status of a facility.
+Faculty will consult CSUCI Nursing Department Clinical Placement Coordinator as to the current contractual status of a facility.
 The criteria will proceed when there is a current/valid agreement between the facility and CSUCI.
-If there is not a valid contract with the facility, students will not be placed in that setting.
+If there is not a valid contract with the facility, students will not be placed in that setting until a valid agreement is in place.